David-solly/mxbcode/README.md

 ### Running the server

-To run the CLI as a server - Supply a port number when running the app. eg - `go run . -port=8282` this will start the cli in server mode and expose the above generate endpoints.
+To run the CLI as a server - Supply a port number when running the app. eg - `go run . -port=8282` this will start the cli in server mode and expose the above API endpoints.

 ## Cache

 The cli includes an in-memory cache and has working bindings and tests for a Redis (expandable to other) database.
-The in-memory cache is cleared once the server is shutdown.
+The in-memory cache is cleared once the server is shutdown - however the last generated id is persisted to disk.
-To run with a known redis instance, supply the redis address flag with the redis endpoint - eg `-redis-addr=192.168.99.100:6379` .
+To run with a known redis instance, supply the redis address flag with the redis endpoint at startup - eg `-redis-addr=192.168.99.100:6379` .